keboola/connection-docs/manipulation/transformations/r/array-splitter.md

 permalink: /manipulation/transformations/r/array-splitter/
 ---

-* TOC
-{:toc}

-Array splitting is when you have a list of values in a single cell delimited by some character (a comma, semi-colon, etc.), and you want each of those delimited values on a separate row.
+Array splitting is what you do if you have a list of values in a single cell delimited by a character (a comma, semi-colon, etc.), and want each of those delimited values in a separate row.

-The following example will take a table like:
+The following example will take a table like

 | id | name               |
 |----|--------------------|
 | 1  | first,second,third |
 | 2  | fourth,fifth,sixth |

-And produce a table like:
+and produce a table like

 | globalId | globalPos | globalVal |
 |----------|-----------|-----------|